-OKWUI ENWEZOR is perhaps best known for having curated documenta XI in 2002, when, at the very peak of art-world influence, he encouraged a new, global framework for the world’s prestigious art exhibition.
-I met Enwezor on a Saturday morning; in front of the Berlin Grand Hyatt Hotel at Potsdamer Platz sat a shiny Jeff Koons sculpture, a balloon dog made of blue chrome twinkling away in the light of the spring sun.
-Wearing a light grey jumper and dark cotton pants to our breakfast of coffee, juice, and porridge, Enwezor – currently Dean of Academic Affairs at San Francisco Art Institute – showed just how much more is left to be done not only in the re-thinking and re-situating of African art, but also in the globalization of contemporary art at large.
+OKWUI ENWEZOR (1963-2019) is perhaps best known for having curated documenta XI in 2002, when, at the very peak of art-world influence, he encouraged a new, global framework for the world’s prestigious art exhibition.
+JOACHIM BESSING met Enwezor on a Saturday morning in 2008; in front of the Berlin Grand Hyatt Hotel at Potsdamer Platz sat a shiny Jeff Koons sculpture, a balloon dog made of blue chrome twinkling away in the light of the spring sun.
+Wearing a light grey jumper and dark cotton pants to our breakfast of coffee, juice, and porridge, Enwezor – then Dean of Academic Affairs at San Francisco Art Institute – showed just how much more is left to be done not only in the re-thinking and re-situating of African art, but also in the globalization of contemporary art at large.

 JOACHIM BESSING: Have you heard of Vampire Weekend, a New York band everyone’s getting quite excited about at the moment?

 They are an all-white, male Ivy League band from the US that uses African musical influences.
 And they call their style Upper West Side Soweto.